- Clark County

 Bicycle Mobility Project – Columbia Street, McLoughlin Boulevard, St. Helens Avenue and 97th Avenue

-During late August and September, the City of Vancouver will install new signs and roadway striping along several city streets will alert both drivers and bicyclists to share the road.
+During September, the City of Vancouver will install new signs and roadway striping along several city streets will alert both drivers and bicyclists to share the road.
 Signs will be placed along the roadway indicating that cyclists “May Use Full Lane,” along with new, on-street stencils showing a “sharrow” symbol.
 Shared lane pavement markings, or sharrows, are bicycle symbols placed in a traffic lane to let motorists know that that they should expect to share the lane with bicyclists.

 New “Share the Road” signage will soon be seen along the following streets:

 - Columbia Street/Northwest Columbia Street – West 8th Street to Northwest 45th Street